ucb-bar/sha3/software/README.md

 # Getting Started

-When you first clone this repository, you should first update all submodules:
+When you first clone this repository, you should first update all submodules.
+If you only want to build bare-metal tests, you can skip the linux submodule update (which is slow) by only updating spike:
     cd sha3
+    git submodule update --init isa-sim/riscv-isa-sim

+To run linux-based workloads, you'll also need to update the linux submodule:
+    cd sha3
-    git submodule update --init --recursive
+    git submodule update --init software/linux

 These workloads all use FireMarshal to build and test.
 All the examples in this README assume that marshal is on your PATH, if not, replace all calls to